mogggen/mereological-universalism/README.md

 1. Each player pick what values will represent what state (between 0-255)
 2. Player swap half their states at random, and place their state in the closest Fit (rounding down)
 3. The values of the bytes are randomized for both players
-4. The Player that goes second, gets one extra state starting at the board

 ## Termination
 * If a player has no bytes that represent a state left, they lose